Last updated: Tuesday 2 June 2020

 This is in addition to the standard requirements for isolation following travel.
 More information.

-Q) One of the members of staff has been confirmed as having COVID-19.
+Q) ) Someone working in the practice has been confirmed as having COVID-19.
 What happens now?

-Those who have come into contact with a person with confirmed COVID-19 need to follow advice from the Department of Health regarding isolation.
+The person who is suspected or confirmed to have COVID-19 must follow the Department of Health regarding isolation.
+Those who have come into contact with a person with confirmed COVID-19 need to follow advice from the Department of Health regarding quarantine.
 Although there is limited information about COVID-19 it appears that people are contagious from 24-48 hours before symptoms appear to 1 day after symptoms cease.

 It is important for those that have been face to face with the person for at least 15 minutes, or in the same closed space for 2 hours self-quarantine.
 This is likely to be the other staff that have worked with the confirmed person.